 Stata 10 also added a graph editor which allows you to modify a graph after you've created it.
 This gives you even more control over your graph, but unlike the GUI for creating a graph the editor does not give you a command you can rerun later.
 If you later make any changes to your data, you'll have to start your graph over from scratch.
 Thus it's better to create the graph you want in the first place where possible, but the editor is still a very useful addition.

 This article will discuss creating graphs using the Stata GUI, the structure of the graph command syntax (without dwelling too much on the details), some common types of graphs, and the graph editor.
-You should have some familiarity with basic Stata before beginning (if you don't, consider starting with Stata for Researchers or Stata for Students).
 The best way to use this article is to read it at the computer and actually carry out the steps described.
 The examples in this article will use the automobile dataset that comes with Stata, so begin by typing:

 to load it.
 Feel free to experiment as you go, especially with the settings we don't discuss (usually because they're either fairly obvious or rarely used).
 Creating a graph will never change your data, so the worst that can happen is that your graph turns out to be useless or just plain ugly.